 This is a graduate survey course in labor economics.
 The first 4 weeks of class will be a mini-course in applied econometric tools.
-The remaining 11 weeks of the semester will cover 3 key topic areas in labor economics: labor supply, human capital, and economics of the family.
+The remaining 11 weeks of the semester will cover 3 key topic areas in labor economics: labor supply, human capital, and demographic economics.